Dart Buses

 Dart Buses was an independent bus operator in the Paisley and Renfrewshire area in the 1990s.
+It was purchased by Cowie Group, who rebranded the operation Arriva Scotland West.
+Dart concentrated on fleet improvements and providing links that were not operated by Arriva.
+The company collapsed overnight in October 2001.

 The company is attributed with starting a bus war with the main operator of the area, Clydeside Scottish.
 Bus wars were common following bus deregulation, and the Paisley area was no stranger to fierce competition; however Dart Buses predominantly operated along routes of large operators and were more successful and subsequently grew much larger than other independents.
-The company collapsed in 2001.